MinghuiChen43/awesome-deep-phenomena/README.md

   - Mikhail Belkin, Daniel Hsu, Siyuan Ma, Soumik Mandal. *PNAS*
   - Digest: In this paper, we reconcile the classical understanding and the modern practice within a unified performance curve.
 This "double descent" curve subsumes the textbook U-shaped bias-variance trade-off curve by showing how increasing model capacity beyond the point of interpolation results in improved performance.

+- Why ReLU networks yield high-confidence predictions far away from the training data and how to mitigate the problem. [[paper]](https://arxiv.org/abs/1812.05720) [[code]](https://github.com/max-andr/relu_networks_overconfident)
+  - Matthias Hein, Maksym Andriushchenko, Julian Bitterwolf. *CVPR 2019*
+  - Digest: Classifiers used in the wild, in particular for safety-critical systems, should not only have good generalization properties but also should know when they don't know, in particular make low confidence predictions far away from the training data.
+We show that ReLU type neural networks which yield a piecewise linear classifier function fail in this regard as they produce almost always high confidence predictions far away from the training data.

 - SNIP: Single-shot Network Pruning based on Connection Sensitivity. [[paper]](https://arxiv.org/abs/1810.02340) [[code]](https://github.com/namhoonlee/snip-public)
   - Namhoon Lee, Thalaiyasingam Ajanthan, Philip H. S. Torr. *ICLR 2019*
   - Digest: In this work, we present a new approach that prunes a given network once at initialization prior to training.
 To achieve this, we introduce a saliency criterion based on connection sensitivity that identifies structurally important connections in the network for the given task.